IBM App Connect components and resources

 Connectors

 A catalog of connectors is provided with App Connect that you use to connect to your applications and complete actions in them.
-You can access the catalog of connectors through App Connect Designer.
+You can access the catalog of connectors on the Applications and APIs page of the App Connect Designer.
 You can also import connectors that other App Connect users develop.
-In the catalog, you can connect to your application accounts and you can see what events and actions are supported in the applications.
+On the Applications and APIs page, you can connect to your application accounts and you can see what events and actions are supported in the applications.
 The following types of connector are available.

 Basic connectors